How to Check Your Instagram Messages

 Yes and no. By default, Instagram enables read receipts.
-This means that any messages you send on the platform appear with a Seen icon once the recipient reads it.
-However, people can use a workaround if they want to read messages without the sender knowing it.
+This means messages you send on the platform appear with a “Seen” icon once the recipient reads it.
+However, people can use a workaround to read messages without the sender knowing it.

 It’s possible to do this when you don’t open a DM immediately.
 While logged into your Instagram account, put your device on Airplane Mode.
 Reading the message in offline mode doesn’t trigger a read receipt.
 But, once you relaunch the app, it triggers the read receipt.

 Why can’t I see my DMs on Instagram?

 There can be many causes for missing DMs.
 The most common issue is lag, which can also be a software-related problem.
 Try to check your DMs on a different device or the browser version of the app.
 If you can check your DMs from the browser, try reinstalling the app on your phone.

 Can I see DMs from someone who blocked me?